rajpurkarlab/LymphoML/README.md

 ### Overall TODOs

 - Fix all file references (use a config file?)
+- Add an env.yml file
+- Upload any utils/scripts (e.g. groovy script for QuPath, building core_labels.csv file mapping each patient to their diagnosis).